 Second, notice that the most equal incomes (where women make 85% of men’s salaries) occurs among the youngest and least educated group: 25-34 year old high school drop outs.
 Why would younger women do better relative to men than older women?
 Some of this may be due to a decrease in gender-based discrimination.
 But it also likely has something to do with the devaluation and disappearance of traditionally working-class men’s work.
 Most of the narrowing of the gender wage gap, in fact, has to do with the lowering of men’s earning power to meet women’s, not vice versa.
 As the industrial base in the U.S. has been collapsing, the number of historically-male blue collar jobs have been shrinking.
 Meanwhile, our industrial economy has been replaced by one split between (well compensated) information/technology and (poorly compensated) service jobs.
 Those service jobs are going disproportionately to women.
 So, while men still dominate (especially the most well-regarded and well-compensated) upper class professions, their dominance in the lower rungs of the economic ladder is waning.

-Thanks again to Philip Cohen for the data!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Thanks again to Philip Cohen for the data!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.